j4s0nmo0n/belettetimoree.github.io/_posts/2023-11-01-WSUS-to-ADCS-ESC8.md

 ## WSUS overview

-**Windows Server Update Services** (WSUS) enables information technology administrators to deploy the latest Microsoft product updates on computers.
+**Windows Server Update Services** (WSUS) allows information technology administrators to deploy the latest Microsoft product updates on computers.
 WSUS can be used to fully manage the distribution of updates that are released through Microsoft Update to computers on the network, according to [MS](https://learn.microsoft.com/en-us/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus/).
 WSUS server downloads updates from Microsoft servers and keeps them locally in order to provide it to domain computers and servers.

 A Group Policy Object is pushed and applied to a group of domain computers that use WSUS server for their updates.
 On each of these computers, the **W**indows **U**pdate **A**uto **U**pdate **Cl**lien**t** binary - wuauclt.exe was used to look frequently for updates by contacting the WSUS server.
 That binary is now [deprecated](https://learn.microsoft.com/en-us/windows-server/get-started/removed-deprecated-features-windows-server-2016).

 We can search and install updates by using [windows settings](https://support.microsoft.com/en-us/windows/update-windows-3c5ae7fc-9fb6-9af1-1984-b5e0412c556a).
-From there, client computer communicates with WSUS server using HTTP(S) /SOAP XML web service.
+From there, client computer communicates with WSUS server using HTTP(S) /SOAP XML web services.
 Which means all update procedure is done using web service.
-The main endpoints requested (POST) by update clients are /ClientWebService/SimpleAuth.asmx, /ClientWebService/Client.asmx, /ApiRemoting30/WebServices.asmx and interesting requests included in XML are :
+A full explanation from offensive perspective can be found [here](https://www.blackhat.com/docs/us-15/materials/us-15-Stone-WSUSpect-Compromising-Windows-Enterprise-Via-Windows-Update.pdf).
+The main endpoints requested (POST) by update clients are /ClientWebService/SimpleAuth.asmx, /ClientWebService/Client.asmx, /ApiRemoting30/WebServices.asmx and interesting requests included in XML datas are :

 - SyncUpdates : sending a list of currently updates.

 - GetExtendedUpdateInfo: checks for new update ids.

-  While responding to GetExtendedUpdateInfo request, WSUS server sends metadata, handlers ( for instance CommandLineInstallation allow to execute Microsoft signed binary with specific arguments), URLs from where to download and even installation note for every new update.
+  While responding to GetExtendedUpdateInfo request, WSUS server sends metadata, handlers (for instance CommandLineInstallation allows to execute Microsoft signed binary provided by WSUS server with specific arguments on hosts), URLs from where to download and even installation note for every new update.

 ### Use of Powershell to find updates

-It is possible for domain servers and computers  to look for update by using Powershell.
-Endpoint /ApiRemoting30/WebServices.asmx is requested updates are installed using WSUS Powershell modules.
+It is possible for domain servers and computers  to look for updates with the help of Powershell and MicrosoftUpdate .NET API.
+That time, /ApiRemoting30/WebServices.asmx endpoint is requested and updates are installed using WSUS Powershell modules.

 ## WSUS Attack

-When deploying WSUS on a domain, enable SSL is recommended not mandatory wich unfortunately leads to unsecure configurations of WSUS that we met during penetration tests.
+When deploying WSUS on a domain, enabling SSL is recommended not mandatory wich unfortunately leads to unsecure configurations of WSUS that we met during penetration tests.
 Initially , the idea behind WSUS attack is that if we are able to perform MITM attack , we can claim to be WSUS server in eyes of domain computer looking for updates, then inject fake updates to execute commands on the computer as NT AUTHORITY\\System abusing **CommandLineInstallation** handler.
 That is how pyWSUS tool came out.

 Another way to exploit WSUS misconfiguration is to take advantage of the authentication provided by computer client looking for updates and relaying it to other domain services, in our case: **Active Directory Certificate Service Web enrollment endpoint**.